annnafriesen/MadeForMeSkincareApplication/README.md

 source of vulnerability for young adults.
 I've tried a number of different products before finding the right fit, so I'm creating a program that will remove the excess time and money in this process so others can feel confident in their skin from day one.

+### User Stories

+- As a user, I want to be directed to products that target my skin type and needs.
+- As a user, I want to add products to my shopping cart.
+- As a user, I want to access the description and ingredients of a product recommended to me.
+- As a user, I want to remove a product from my shopping cart.